 But then, a serial dater's lament...

 I know you, yet know near nothing of you.
-You appear from nowhere and vanish even more suddenly; a sensual, romantic apparition, leaving me with only annotated moments… the breathless open-windowed drive to meet you in the late-spring evening, and then in the morning light, in an instant you disappear, gone without a trace.
+You appear from nowhere and vanish even more suddenly; a sensual, romantic apparition, leaving me with only annotated moments… the breathless open-windowed drive to meet you in the late-spring evening, followed by an enrapturing night, and then in the morning light, in an instant you disappear, gone without a trace.
 Not knowing whether I played the patsy or the rogue, the mystery more than baffles me, this sad new-old story to tell of evanescent affection and of serendipity once again squandered.
 You may have jolted me into being madly in love for a moment, but I do not pine for you, as that rusty bucket has long ago filled.
 En amour, il y a toujours l'un qui embrasse et l'un qui offre la joue.
-Even so, I would risk this frightening unknown again, entering into it together with you.
+Even so, I would risk entering into this new and unknown involvement with you, again and again.
 Maybe next time we will be soul mates, confidantes and lovers.
-Maybe next time will be different.
+Maybe next time... but it's okay, just knowing you, even if so briefly, was worth the leap of faith.

 Je ne regrette rien, rien de rien.
 Car ma vie, car mes joies, aujourd'hui, ça commence avec toi.